-Avoiding the most common pitfalls of IoT development
+Avoiding the most common pitfalls in IoT product design

 The Internet of Things IoT market is booming in the UK and worldwide, and is expected to do so for many years to come.